Northeast Adoption Center & Low-Cost Clinic

 PAWS carries Paradefense, Revolution, Bravecto, and Tri-Heart.
-Dogs should ideally be kept on heartworm preventative year-round and will require a heartworm test every year.
-Dogs that are only on heartworm preventative during the warmer months will need a test every year before restarting their medication in the spring.
+Heartworm preventative requires a yearly exam and prescription by one of our veterinarians, or a valid prescription from an outside veterinarian.
+Dogs should ideally be kept on heartworm preventative year-round; that are only on heartworm preventative during the warmer months will need a test every year before restarting their medication in the spring.
 Puppies under 6 months of age can be started on preventatives without a test.

 About PAWS Northeast

 Located at the corner of Grant and Bustleton Avenues, PAWS’ Northeast adoption center enables us to rescue and find loving homes for thousands of stray and abandoned dogs and cats.
 Our adjacent low-cost clinic helps struggling pet owners care for and keep their cherished pets, rather than face surrendering them to shelters, and prevents the birth of countless unwanted litters.